This article has been updated to reflect the most recent deadlines and information as of October 1, 2019.

-If you've flown in the past year or so, you've undoubtedly seen signs at the airport warning that the ID the TSA will accept as legitimate is about to change.
+If you've flown in the past few years, you've undoubtedly seen signs at the airport warning that the IDs the TSA will accept as legitimate is about to change.

 In January of 2018, the TSA was slated to toughen its rules.
-Fortunately, they extended that deadline to October 11, 2018; since then, non-compliant states have been given various extensions into 2019.
-But that could still leave a lot of travelers in the lurch.
+Fortunately, they extended their deadline to October 1, 2020.
+But that could still leave travelers in a lurch.

-While most states currently issue cards that are compliant with federal regulations, 14 states and 5 territories still don’t -- or are in the process of coming into compliance.
-This means residents of those states may need to use alternative forms of ID if they plan to fly with the United States in 2019.
+While most states currently issue cards that are compliant with federal regulations, three states still don’t -- or are still in the process of coming into compliance.
+This means residents of those states may have less time to obtain their REAL ID before the deadline.

 Here's everything you need to know about the changing TSA guidelines, who they affect, how to tell if your license is compliant, and what to do if it isn't.